google/WebFundamentals/src/site/getting-started/your-first-multi-screen-site/content.markdown

 We have identified we need:

-1. An area that describes at a high-level our product "Smiles"
+1. An area that describes at a high-level our product "CS256: Mobile web development" course
 2. A form to collect information from users who are interested in our product
 3. An in depth description and video
 4. Images of the product in action